kamil-janusz-kalinowski/ImageWeightedVoronoiStipplingJS/README.md

 ![image](https://github.com/kamil-janusz-kalinowski/ImageWeightedVoronoiStipplingJS/assets/143912944/d5a22b6f-e435-4732-8a2a-5f2e33168007)

 ## Preview of HTML
-You can check result here: https://raw.githack.com/kamil-janusz-kalinowski/ImageWeightedVoronoiStipplingJS/main/index.html Currently, there is no option to modify parameters directly from the browser interface.
+You can check result [here](https://raw.githack.com/kamil-janusz-kalinowski/ImageWeightedVoronoiStipplingJS/main/index.html).

+Currently, there is no option to modify parameters directly from the browser interface.
 Just drag and drop image from your folder.
 Therefore, it is recommended to use images with lower resolutions for optimal effects.

 ## Parameters: